Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Game of Thrones.

-Operational Insight: Identifying major TV cultural events, even controversial ones, provides shared communal trauma/experience points.
-This shows that collective viewing experiences remain powerful unifying factors.
+Operational Insight: Recognising major television events, even divisive ones, offers shared points of communal experience.
+This shows that collective viewing remains a strong unifying force.

 15. Streaming Milestones: Which comedy series about a paper company found massive renewed popularity and viewing hours on streaming platforms after its run concluded?